Revealing tensions in neutron star observations with pressure anisotropy: Results

 \section{Results}

-To statistically assess the presence of pressure anisotropy in neutron stars, we use Bayes factors.
-The natural log of Bayes factors comparing models with anisotropy to those without, under each equation-of-state model, are presented in Tab.~\ref{tab:bayes_factor}.
-In the ${\rm identical\ } \gamma$ scenario, the results show a mild preference for the presence of anisotropy when using the more complicated Metamodel + peak model.
-Conversely, a slight preference for isotropy is observed when adopting the simpler Metamodel model.
-In contrast, under the more flexible ${\rm independent \ } \gamma$ scenario, both equation-of-state models exhibit a modest preference for the inclusion of anisotropy.
-This effect is more pronounced for the Metamodel + peak model, suggesting that models allowing for star-to-star variability in anisotropy are better supported by the data.
+Bayes factors comparing models with anisotropy to those without, under each equation-of-state model, are presented in Tab.~\ref{tab:bayes_factor}.
+In the ${\rm Universal\ } \gamma$ scenario, the results show no preference for or against the presence of anisotropy when using either of the equation-of-state models.
+In contrast, under the more flexible ${\rm Hierarchical \ } \gamma$ scenario, both equation-of-state models exhibit a modest preference for the inclusion of anisotropy.
+This effect is more pronounced for the Metamodel + peak model, suggesting that models that allow for variations in anisotropy between individual stars are more supported by the data.

 Although the evidence for pressure anisotropy in neutron stars remains inconclusive, the posterior distributions reveal a systematic trend across the population.
 The posteriors for the hyperparameters $\mu_{\gamma}$ and $\sigma_\gamma$ are shown in Fig.~\ref{fig:mu_gamma_posterior}.
 While the distribution for $\sigma_\gamma$ remains uninformative, there is a clear preference for negative values of $\mu_\gamma$, indicating that a negative anisotropy is favored across the neutron star population.